mahsahajirahimi/banking-app/README.md

 The application prompts users to either log in with an existing account or sign up for a new account.
 Upon successful authentication, users can perform various financial transactions and view their account details.

 The code demonstrates the basic functionality of a banking application, including user authentication, account management, and transaction processing.
-Overall, the code provides a foundational structure for a simple command-line-based banking application
+Overall, the code provides a foundational structure for a simple command-line-based banking application.